xapple/forest_puller/NOTES.md

 * Possibly plot the proportion of genera in CBM also and compare side by side.

+* Add species breakdown to README showcase

-* Make a total of all EU countries (for soef only 2015, for ipcc only net curve, pour faostat start in 2000)
+* Make a total of all EU countries (for soef only 2015, for ipcc only net curve, for faostat start in 2000)

 * Write up introduction and methods.